stanley-fork/WFGY/TensionUniverse/BlackHole/Q035_quantum_metrology_limits.md

 error ~ c / (R_eff ^ alpha)
 ```

 over a finite set of resource levels.
-The precise fitting procedure is part of the encoding design and is fixed in advance.
+The precise fitting procedure, for example log log regression over a fixed window, is part of the encoding design and is fixed in advance.

 ### 3.4 Limit references and invariants